 Adults: Small black sawflies 3.7 mm long.
 All black except for small amounts of white on each femur, tibia and tarsus.
 Wings with light brown banding and darker near the body.
 Antennae shorter than thorax (longer in Fenusa dohrnii).
 The larvae mine the leaves of Birch producing a blotch on the upper side of the leaf.
-It starts by the midrib and extends towards the leaf edge.
+It starts near the midrib and extends outwards towards the leaf edge.
 The larvae have four spots - the anterior spots (those near the head on the underside) being large (as shown) which distinguishes it from P.thomsoni.

 Where Birch is present.